PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 ![](./images/010-summary-fields.png)

-And now navigate to `Setting` and add the following permissions.
+Now, navigate to `Setting` and add the following permissions.

 ![](./images/011-set-permissions.png)

-Now, that we have our **Summary** `collection-type`, let's create a server action to handle saving our data to Strapi.
+Now that we have our **Summary** `collection-type`, let's create a server action to save our data to Strapi.

-Let's start by navigating to `srs/data/actions` and creating a new file called `summary-actions.ts` and adding the following code.
+Let's start by navigating to `srs/data/actions`, creating a new file called `summary-actions.ts`, and adding the following code.

 ```ts
 "use server";